Welcome to North Park!

 Threshold New Student Orientation is a long standing North Park tradition with the purpose of welcoming students, families, and guests to our campus and community.
 We believe orientation plays an important role in marking the beginning of your academic journey at North Park University.
 As you cross the threshold into this collegiate experience, it is our hope you have opportunities to connect with people and identify resources to take with you on this college journey.

 All incoming students are required to participate in Threshold, North Park’s orientation program, January 13–14.
-Don’t forget to RSVP for events such as the City-Centered Excursion by Sunday August 21st.
-Families and guests are welcome to attend on August 26.
+Don’t forget to RSVP by Sunday, January 8.